AaronJai/CITS3403_PROJECT/tests/README.md

 ## Troubleshooting
 - If you get `ModuleNotFoundError: No module named 'app'`, make sure you are running tests from the project root and using the `python -m unittest ...` form.
 - If Selenium cannot find elements, check your form field IDs and selectors in the templates.
-- If you get database errors in Selenium tests, ensure your Flask server is running and using the same database as your test code for direct DB access.